Is Listing on Realtor.com Really Free?

 With the NAR behind Realtor.com, it makes more sense why they actively promote and advocate for real estate agents and realtors, highlighting the advantages of working with an agent to sellers and buyers.

-While FSBO listings don’t make the cut, Realtor.com acquires all their listings from the Multiple Listing Service (MLS).
-Realtor.com works directly with over 800 different MLS databases around the country allowing them to showcase 99% of all MLS-listed properties nationwide.
+Realtor.com acquires all its listings from the Multiple Listing Service (MLS).
+It works directly with 580 regional databases nationwide, showcasing 99% of all MLS-listed properties.[1]

-Because realtor.com only takes listings directly from MLSs, their data and property information is typically more accurate than other sites that glean listing information from other sources.
+Because Realtor.com only takes listings directly from MLSs, its data and property information are typically more accurate than that of other sites that glean listing information from other sources.

 According to Realtor.com, most of its listings update every 15 minutes, and the rest within 24 hours, guaranteeing buyers see the latest and most up-to-date information about your home.[2]

-If you’re selling your home, you want to have your home seen by as many potential buyers as possible.
-Granted, this is made much more difficult as an FSBO seller because you don’t have direct access to the MLS.
+If you're selling your home, getting your listing in front of as many buyers as possible is key.
+But as an FSBO seller, you don’t have direct access to the MLS, making reaching a wide audience much harder.

 Pros